jlengstorf/lengstorf.com/content/pages/home.md

     - <strong>Create more quality time.</strong> Spend more time with the people you love.
   button: Start Now
   group: WORKHAPPY

+# This prevents Gatsby from programatically creating this page.
+generate: false
 ---

 ## What are we giving up for the grind?